 Tyson was penalized two points and the match continued.
 Remember when we said it was called “The Bite Fight”?
 Well, you certainly didn’t think that the match would earn this moniker because of one single bite, certainly?

-Upon returning to the ring, Tyson didn’t hesitate to get a bite out of Holyfield’s left ear as well, which led to the game being stopped and Tyson suspended from boxing indefinitely.
-About a year later, he appealed in court and he got his licensed back.
+Upon returning to the ring, Tyson didn’t hesitate to get a bite out of Holyfield’s left ear as well, which led to the game being stopped and Tyson being suspended from boxing indefinitely.
+About a year later, he appealed in court and he got his license back.
 Holyfield and Tyson are good friends these days.

 After all, there is no need to be biblical about it.
 An ear is just an ear if you ask Holyfield.